abhijit-s/obsidian-vault-abhi.foxtel.io/Work/History v2/Design/Data Model/Kayo Viewing History Data Model.md

 DynamoDB doesn't really have a JSON datatype, so we'd have to flatten out the structure like this:

-`rir:Information` This is merely a structural representation using JSON.
-It would imply associated data types to be used for the DynamoDB item.

 ```json
 {
 	"a.assetId": "1981",